Just because it's through a webcam doesn't mean you can't dress to impress.

 Use the GoldenHour App to improve your lighting

-While one of the many benefits of a video interview is that you can do it from anywhere with a good internet connection, finding a space with good lighting for the call might be a struggle.
+While one of the many benefits during the video interview process is that you can do it from anywhere with a good internet connection, finding a space with good lighting for the call might be a struggle.

 If your bedroom, living room, or home office does not have big windows to provide good natural lighting or light fixtures that keep you well-lit, you can try using the GoldenHour App, which is available to Mac users.
 This application allows you to use the sides of your computer screen to illuminate your face with a warm, rosy glow — much like the late-afternoon, golden hour lighting everyone loves.